You're invited to the most lavish party on Broadway

 While this kind of thrill used to be the very essence of a Broadway show, in recent decades, there's been a trend of scaling back.
 Black box stages with minimal staging have risen in popularity, often with smaller casts and even smaller orchestras.
 So often, theatergoers step out of a show wondering what they actually paid for.

-But The Great Gatsby flips the trend, going all out—and making sure you get every bang for your buck, in that kind of spectacle of song and dance you expect at the theater.
-It's a true visual treat, harkening back to the heyday of Broadway, from the impressiveness of its props (two different cars appear on stage!) to the tiniest elements of the wardrobe (from that extra gleam on Gatsby's shoes to the fine detailing on Daisy's dresses).
+It's a true visual treat, harkening back to the heyday of Broadway, from the impressiveness of its props (two different full-sized cars appear on stage!) to the tiniest elements of the wardrobe (from that extra gleam on Gatsby's shoes to the fine detailing on Daisy's dresses).
 It's no surprise that the show's costume designer Linda Cho even won her third Tony Award (Best Costume Design, Musical) for the fine fashioning of the bygone era.

 This Immersive Party is For Everyone